Board games are not just for kids; there are several benefits of adults playing board games, from keeping mentally alert and refreshed to social time.

-For busy adults, the importance of work performance of taking time off to play some games is well known.
+For busy adults, the importance of taking time off to play some games is well known.

 - They keep you functional when under stress

 - It refreshes your mind and body